JesusOnieva/AnalyticsPortfolio/SQL/README.md

 ---

 ## 📂 File Structure
-* `SQL_Activity_Script.sql`: The main SQL file containing all the queries, structural commands, and analysis.
+* `SQL activities`: The main SQL file containing all the queries, structural commands, and analysis.
 * `README.md`: This file, documenting the assignment overview.

 ---